miraclesoffice97-stack/CLI-BANK_PROJECT-SIMULATION-PRAC/README.md

+ #CLI-BANK_PROJECT-SIMULATION-PRAC

-git remote add origin https://github.com/miraclesoffice97-stack/CLI-BANK_PROJECT-SIMULATION-PRAC.git git branch -M main git push -u origin main# CLI-BANK_PROJECT-SIMULATION-PRAC A CLI bank simulation program
+A CLI bank simulation program ...

+beginner practical..

 🔰
-#How it works...
+##How it works...
 1. create account firstly..👤

 2. after account creation select enter 2 and input pin to view your dashboard or home page...

 3. in your dashboard you will view your user ID, available funds and user name..

-4. Transaction is only between you and the computer..
+4. Transaction is only between the user and the computer.. computer id for transfer (800)..

 5. The user pin created during account creation is always required for any thing...